odriverobotics/ros_odrive/README.md

 The topic of the ODriveStatusAdvanced publisher is "odrive_status_advanced".
 Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "odrive_status_advanced".
 E.g. "/pitch/odrv1/odrive_status_advanced".

-## Control Gains ##
+## Control Velocity Gains ##

-We've added a custom ROS2 message called ControlGains to take care of setting the Velocity and Velocity Integrator gains via messages.
+We've added a custom ROS2 message called ControlVelocityGains to take care of setting the Velocity and Velocity Integrator gains as well as their limits via messages.

 It's structure is shown below:

 float32 vel_gain
 float32 vel_integrator_gain
+float32 vel_integrator_limit
+float32 vel_limit

 This is a message that will be sent to the Odrive.

-Once the message is received by the Odrive's subscriber it will send a CAN message to set the motor's velocity and velocity integrator gains.
+Once the message is received by the Odrive's subscriber it will send a CAN message to set the motor's velocity and velocity integrator gains and their limits.

-vel_gain - specifies the new velocity gain vel_integrator_gain - specifies the new velocity integrator gain.
+vel_gain - specifies the new velocity gain vel_integrator_gain - specifies the new velocity integrator gain. vel_integrator_limit - Limits the integrator output.
+Set to infinity to disable. vel_limit - The limit on the velocity.
+Set to infinity to disable.

+The topic of the ControlVelocityGains subscriber is set to "control_vel_gains".
+Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "control_vel_gains".
+E.g. "/pitch/odrv1/control_vel_gains".

+## Control Position Gains ##

+We've added a custom ROS2 message called ControlPositionGain to take care of setting the Position gain via messages.

+It's structure is shown below:

+float32 pos_gain

+This is a message that will be sent to the Odrive.

+Once the message is received by the Odrive's subscriber it will send a CAN message to set the motor's position gain.

+pos_gain - specifies the new position gain

-The topic of the ControlGains subscriber is set to "control_gains".
-Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "control_gains".
-E.g. "/pitch/odrv1/control_gains".
+The topic of the ControlGains subscriber is set to "control_pos_gain".
+Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "control_pos_gain".
+E.g. "/pitch/odrv1/control_pos_gain".

 ### ValueAccess ###